sytrus-in-github/SleepSaver_Win/README.md

 3 tasks will be created in Task Scheduler:

 * __autoShutDown__:         shut down the computer at a specified time. (default 01:00)
-* __autoShutDownAlert__:    Alert the user 1 hour before the shut down and repeat each 15 minutes
+* __autoShutDownAlert__:    Alert the user 1 hour before the shut down and repeat every 15 minutes
 * __autoShutDownRestore__:  Reactivate autoShutDown if deactivated, checked after each login.

 ## usage: